Director: Dr. Linda S. Stricklin, RN, MHS, PhD

 - Philip Liggins, email@example.com 208-792-2388: Driver Development Center and Apprentice Programs.

-Workforce Training provides Career & Technical Education entry level and upgrade training to meet individuals' and business/industry needs throughout North Central Idaho.
-Industry specific training includes health, business, manufacturing, custom classes, apprenticeships, and driver development among others.
+Workforce Training provides entry level Career & Technical Education plus upgrade training throughout North Central Idaho.
+Industry specific training includes allied health, business, manufacturing, custom classes, apprenticeships, and driver development among others.
 Workforce Training is a member of the Idaho Workforce Training Network (WTN).
 The WTN is comprised of representatives from six higher education institutions throughout Idaho and the Idaho State Division of Career & Technical Education.
-WTN departments provide opportunities for entry level employee training, retraining workers who have lost their jobs, customized training for business and industry, employee upgrade training, related instruction for apprenticeships, and emergency services training.
-The mission of the WTN and Workforce Training department is to coordinate delivery of statewide customized training to meet the needs of Idaho’s employers and citizens.
-Educational offerings are delivered in the form of workshops, video-conferencing, internet and hybrid internet courses, traditional classroom settings, and hands-on labs.
+WTN departments provide opportunities for entry level employee training, retraining workers who have lost their jobs or who wish to upgrade their positions, customized training for business and industry, related instruction for apprenticeships, and emergency services training.
+The mission of WTN departments is to coordinate delivery of statewide customized training to meet the needs of Idaho employers and citizens.
+Educational offerings are delivered in the form of workshops, video-conferencing, internet and hybrid internet courses, traditional classroom settings, and hands-on skill labs.

-- Knowledgeable subject matter experts serve as Instructors.
+- Knowledgeable subject matter experts who serve as instructors

 Business and Industry

-Classes include (but not limited to) customer service, computer basics, graphic design, word processing, databases, contact management, spreadsheets, presentations, pre-employment, industrial safety, traffic control, entry level manufacturing, and blueprint reading.
+Classes include (but not limited to) customer service, computer basics, graphic design, word processing, databases, contact management, spreadsheets, presentations, pre-employment, industrial safety, and traffic control.
 Customized training for businesses is provided to meet specific needs of industry.
 Professional skills training workshops include supervisory skills, team-building, conflict management, management practices, techniques for managing change, leadership, time management, and others.

-Many classes are available and delivered in an on-line format: accounting, finance, business, computer applications, design and composition, health care, medical, language arts, law, legal, teaching, education technology, writing, publishing, workplace training, technical, green education, and certificate programs.
+Many classes are available and delivered in an on-line format: related training for custom apprenticeships, accounting, finance, business, computer applications, design and composition, health care, medical, language arts, law, legal, teaching, education technology, writing, publishing, workplace training, technical, green education, and certificate programs.
 Other classes are delivered as a hybrid class with classroom learning online and hands on skill training in a classroom, such as CNA and EMT.

 Workforce Training's Paramedic class was accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions on September 18th, 2015 with an expiration date of September 30, 2020.